 The old adage, “you are what you eat,” remains true to this day.
 Another good one to remember is, “garbage in, garbage out.”

 Too much sugar can cause insomnia, which leads to sleep depreciation.
 This inhibits your body from producing the necessary hormones to handle stress.
-Sugar also causes a temporary high, which leads to inevitable crash.
+Sugar also causes a temporary high, which leads to an inevitable crash.
 This can cause your family members to lash out at each other.
 Increased sugar intake can increase your risk of inflammation in the body.
 When your body is in pain, you are likely to be more stressed out.

-As a mom of seven, I recognized that convenience foods are easy to throw at the children when they complain of hunger, especially when you are busy with work yourself!
+As a mom of seven, I recognized that convenience foods are easy to throw at children when they complain of hunger, especially when you are busy with work yourself!
 But taking time to make sure they have plenty of healthy foods to snack on may save you more time and energy in the long run.

 Ultimately, stress can be a great reminder to slow down.

 Whatever the answer is for your family’s stress, just remember that noticing stress doesn’t mean that you are doing a horrible job as a parent.
 It’s simply a friendly reminder to stop and take inventory.
 Seeing stress creeping into your family can help you slow down and refocus.
 But even more importantly, it will help your kids to make better choices online—like saying no to porn!